dev4py/pymsdl_template/README.md

 #### <span style='color: orange'><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/1/17/Warning.svg/25px-Warning.svg.png" alt="warning-icon" width="20px" height="20px"/> WARNING: Limitations</span>

-Python resources MUST be located in a python package (We can imagine this like a java classpath).
+Python resources MUST be located in a python package (ie: directory containing an `__init__.py` file.
+You can see that like a java classpath).

 Since a package sources cannot be splitted in several directories, each package in `src/main/python`, `src/main/resources`, `src/test/python` and `src/test/resources` directories must be different.
 In case of conflict, the